wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.34.0 =
+* Added options to "Other Properties" widget to show properties of same time, if no parent property exists, and to shuffle results.
+* Fixed bug with Property Features causing error when Microsoft Word apostrophe used
+* Fixed the issue with overwriting 'address attribute' to validated value.
+* Other simple fixes.

 = 1.33.2 =
 * Extra changes: reverted some fix which had conflicts.
 * Added URL trimming for images.